Understanding Multiple Bank Accounts: Expert Insights on Whether It’s Bad to Have Multiple Bank Accounts

 Every bank has different levels of security and protocols to maintain it.
 When you choose a financial institution with a higher level of protection, you will have to take extra measures to access your accounts, such as answering security questions or providing state-issued identification.

 These extra measures help you keep your accounts and money secure.
-However, if that does not feel like enough, you can take additional security measures, such as limiting how much cash can be withdrawn per transaction.
+You can take additional security measures, such as limiting how much cash can be withdrawn per transaction.

-Maintaining a high level of security can be trickier when you have different security measures with various banks, and it could be challenging to remember what PIN (personal identification number) you used for which account with which bank.
+Maintaining security can be trickier when you have different security measures with various banks.
+It could be challenging to remember what PIN (personal identification number) you used for which account with which bank.